EricMFink/ProfessionalResponsibility/_rules/NC_RPC_Section3.md

 Amended Eff.
 October 9, 2008; March 1, 2003.

-# RULE 3.7 LAWYER AS WITNESS
+# Rule 3.7 — Lawyer as Witness

 (a) A lawyer shall not act as advocate at a trial in which the lawyer is likely to be a necessary witness unless: